Azure/azure-iot-device-ecosystem/get_started/openwrt-respeaker-core-c.md

 -   [Step 3: Build and Run the Sample](#Build)
 -   [Tips](#tips)

 <a name="Introduction"></a>
 # Introduction

 **About this document**

-This document describes how to connect LinkIt Smart 7688 Duo device running OpenWrt with Azure IoT SDK.
+This document describes how to connect ReSpeaker Core device running ReSpeaker Core with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device